Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot Constants/Marco.md

 ___
 Engineer at the Factory Array that loves to stargaze.
 Lucas' friend, Susan's husband, Patricia's ally, member of the Illuminati.
 ## History
+##### Grandfather's Secret
+His grandfather, first and last Eurasian cosmonaut, once went to space via the now defunct space program.
+In space, he saw a black spec that was close to earth - it is in fact one of the geosynchronous space stations Satellite 6.
+Thus he told Marco of the secret treasure of immeasurable value.
 ##### Recruitment into the Illuminati
 He was first recruited into the Illuminati due to his ideals.
 Then he befriends Patricia, who by this time is already setting the conspiracy in motion.
 ##### Learning the Truth about the World